 Last year, there was a sense that a crossroads had been reached.
 Julia and Virginia, for the very best of reasons and in keeping with developments in their lives, took a step back from the soap world, though they remain integral parts of this journey in more ways than one.
 From my perspective, I felt that the time had come to pick the best of what had been achieved and apply it in a better thought-out, more refined, and further-reaching fashion.
 What has evolved over the course of the past months, but is rooted firmly in musings and lessons of a number of years, is LA-EVA (laeva meaning ‘left of centre’ in latin; also Eva meaning ‘life, living one, mother of life’).
 New individuals have come to enrich this episode, such as Rosie-Marie Caldecott,3 a budding fine artist with whom we share a common courtyard where our studios are based, and whose ethereal paint textures now decorate amber glass bottles of new products.

-Finally launched in March 2017, LA-EVA embodies natural, edgy elegance that is inspired by organic beauty and a love of artistry.
+Having opened doors softly in March 2017, LA-EVA embodies natural, edgy elegance that is inspired by organic beauty and a love of artistry.
 For me personally, this unfolding journey is one about experiencing, with awareness, through our senses.
 It is about appreciating pure beauty with a sense of depth.
 It is a story about celebrating the independent spirit — about creating and connecting with others.
 It is about being surprised by life and nature, their chemistry, and their potential.
 It is about simplicity, complexity, and the choices that we make — which, sometimes, happen to be left of centre.

 First published in Lagom Magazine, 5th Edition.